 REQUIRED EQUIPMENT: You are expected to have regular access to a digital camera for this course.
 A DSLR (Digital Single Lens Reflex) camera is ideal and the ability to capture RAW file format is especially beneficial.
-EIU provides a basic DSLR camera kit for semester-long checkout (if needed).
+EIU provides a camera kit for semester-long checkout.
+The kit includes a camera, battery, charger, USB cord, memory card, and camera case.
 You are responsible for the equipment for the entire semester.
-It is HIGHLY recommended that you have access to additional lenses such as a wide-angle and telephoto zoom lenses.
-There is a limited amount of gear available on campus to checkout so you should check other sources.